JDN89/crafting_interpreters/rlox/README.md

 # learned rust

 ## TODO
-- create LoxError struct -> throw error in the appropriate places
+- create better error handling and throw errors in the appropriate places.
-- place struct in Enum later on

-- report error

-- Part where you write java code to producre ast -> look into how to do this in rust with macros
+- now I'm passing String everywhere, not better to use &str -> look into: life time hell?

 ## Error handling: